yesgee/socialights/final-report.md

 * No delay in answering the question and getting feedback from the lights.
 * The entire application along with the hue lights is user-friendly and easy to use.

-Everyone must look into this

 ## Work practices and tools

-> Experiences of the used practices and tools.
-Discussion of their suitability to your project.
-Which were the Top-3 or Top-X useful and useless ones?

 **Gitter:** Gitter is a great communication tool.
 Integrations with other tools make it a good place to get an overview of what's going on.